yousuf64/shift/README.md

 go get -u github.com/yousuf64/shift
 ```

-At the core of its performance, Shift uses a powerful combination of radix trees and hash maps, setting the standard for lightning-fast routing.
+At the core of its performance, `shift` uses a powerful combination of radix trees and hash maps, setting the standard for lightning-fast routing.

 Why `shift`?

-* Shift is faster than other mainstream HTTP routers.
+* `shift` is faster than other mainstream HTTP routers.
-* Unlike other fast routers, Shift strives to remain idiomatic and close to the standard library as much as possible.
+* Unlike other fast routers, `shift` strives to remain idiomatic and close to the standard library as much as possible.
 * Its primary focus is on routing requests quickly and efficiently, without attempting to become a full-fledged framework.
-* Despite its simplicity, Shift offers powerful routing capabilities.
+* Despite its simplicity, `shift` offers powerful routing capabilities.
-* Shift is compatible with `net/http` request handlers and middlewares.
+* `shift` is compatible with `net/http` request handlers and middlewares.

 ## Benchmarks
 `shift` is benchmarked against Gin and Echo in the [benchmark suite](https://github.com/yousuf64/http-routing-benchmark/).